andersonfernandes/andersonfernandes.dev/_posts/dockerizing-a-rails-app.md

 RUN gem install bundler
 ```

-The **FROM** statement defines the base image of our container which is the official ruby image of the 2.7.2 version of the language.
+The **FROM** statement defines the base image of our container which is the alpine version of the official ruby image of the 3.1.2 version of the language.
 We are also installing the dependecies to run the application and preparing the system to receive the code.

-### The docker-compose.yml file
+### docker-compose.yml

 The compose file configures the services of the application using a YAML syntax.